What to consider when getting a credit card

 - Low Annual Percentage Rates (APRs).
 APR is the periodic rate, expressed as an annual amount, used to compute the interest charge on an outstanding balance.
 On many cards, you can avoid paying interest on purchases if you pay your balance in full by the payment due date each month.

-Consider secured cards.
 Secured credit cards require you to make a cash security deposit.
-Your security deposit is equal to your credit line — for example, if you deposit $300, your credit line is $300.
+Your security deposit is equal to your credit line — for example, if you deposit $300, your credit limit is $300.
 This makes it a lot harder to spend more than you can truly afford.

-While you may be ready to be financially independent, it’s smart to have a conversation with your parents before trying to get your own card.
-You can decide together what makes sense for your situation.
+While you may be ready to be financially independent, it’s smart to have a conversation with someone — like a banker, parent, or guardian — who can help you decide what makes sense for your situation.